samsquire/ideas2/README.md

 # 38. Randomly generate your usernames for security

 Do not use your name or your personal email address for logging into websites.
 Your username is 50% of what's needed to get into your account.
-Instead, generate a new email alias and use that to login.
+Instead, generate a new email alias and use that to login, such as name+1tvsdradv4@gmail.com.

 # 39.